bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-list.md

 catalog.document.element.list(order, filter, select, offset, limit, start)
 ```

-This method retrieves a list of products in inventory documents.
+This method retrieves a list of products in inventory management documents.

 If the operation is successful, a list of documents is returned in the response body.